aviihs/15daysCode/13-Hangman/README.md

 ## 🎉 Conclusion
 🌟 **Day 13 Successfully Completed!** 🌟
-This upgraded version of the **Text Scrambler Game** was a great way to implement **difficulty-based logic, scoring systems, and enhanced UI interactivity**.
+This upgraded version of the **Hangman Game** was a great way to implement **difficulty-based logic, scoring systems, and enhanced UI interactivity**.
 Looking forward to the next challenge! 🚀💪

 ---
 **Happy Coding!** 🎯🔥